 Just like any other mechanical device, the parts inside your toilet tank wear out over time.
 The flush valve, the seals, and the connecting rods are constantly in water and get used multiple times a day.
 After years of service, these components can degrade, warp, or break.
 A worn-out flush valve might not only cause the button to fail but could also lead to other issues, like a toilet that runs constantly, has a weak flush, or leaks water into the bowl.
 If your toilet is older and you’re noticing multiple problems, it’s a strong sign that the internal mechanisms have reached the end of their lifespan and need a full toilet repair.

-How to Diagnose the Problem
+How to Pinpoint the Problem

 Okay, let’s play detective.
 Before you can jump into a fix, you need a clear idea of what’s causing the trouble.
 A non-working flush button can point to a few different culprits, and a little investigation now will save you a lot of frustration later.
 While some issues are a simple DIY fix, others might signal a bigger problem that requires a professional toilet repair.
 Don’t worry, you don’t need any special skills for this part—just a keen eye and a willingness to peek inside the toilet tank.
 By following these simple diagnostic steps, you can pinpoint the issue and figure out your next move.

-Perform a Visual Check
+Start With a Quick Visual Check

 Start with the most obvious step: just look at the button.
 Is it cracked, chipped, or sitting at a weird angle?
 Sometimes, the damage is plain to see.
 Pay close attention to the button itself and the ring around it.
 If you see any visible breaks, you’ve likely found your problem.
 A broken plastic piece can easily prevent the mechanism from working correctly.
 This simple once-over can tell you if you’re dealing with simple wear and tear or something more complex.
 If the button looks fine on the outside, it’s time to move on to the next step and see how it feels.